About the Annual Conference

-The Association's Annual Conferences are intended for American Indian, Alaska Native and Native Hawaiian Nations, museums, institutions, government agencies, academics, attorneys, collectors, artists, cultural preservationists and others engaged or interested in the repatriation of culture.
+The Association's Annual Conferences are intended for American Indian, Alaska Native and Native Hawaiian Nations— Native Nation leaders, practitioners, elders and representatives, museums, institutions, government agencies, academics, attorneys, collectors, artists, cultural preservationists and others engaged or interested in the repatriation of cultural heritage.
 Repatriation is the return of Native American Ancestors and their burial items, as well as the return of tangible and intangible cultural heritage.